 While it is not illegal to jaywalk in Arizona, it can place a pedestrian in an unnecessary amount of danger.
 Pedestrians may misjudge the distance of an oncoming vehicle, fail to see a vehicle or walk into the road under the mistaken impression he or she has the right-of-way.
 Pedestrians may also assume oncoming drivers will see them and stop.
 This may not be true, if the driver is not paying attention to the road or does not see the pedestrian, this may result in a serious pedestrian accident.

 Pedestrians must also yield the right-of-way to vehicles on the road if crossing someplace other than a pedestrian tunnel or overhead pedestrian crossing if the city has provided one.
 The only situation in which the law prohibits jaywalking is between adjacent intersections with control signals in operation.
 In these places, pedestrians must use marked crosswalks.
 Different cities in Arizona have jurisdiction to create their own jaywalking laws in addition to the state’s law.
+If you have doubts about jaywalking and your accident, an experienced Peoria personal injury lawyer can help you with the specifics of your accident.

 Who Is at Fault if You Hit a Pedestrian That Is Jaywalking?